heggy231/jQuery-Tutorial-by-LearnCode/README.md

 ## Lesson 3:
   * Refactor to eliminate repeating codes
-  * Usage of css class to select multiple elements
+  * Usecase of css class to select multiple elements
     note: .panel-button is class here
     ex) $('.panel-button').on('click', function() {
           // 'data-panelid' is custom attribute